KannonZenetism/the-red-archive/precedence-documentation-v2.md

 This section documents specific timestamped engagement-periods.
 The author is not claiming academic authority through these records.
 Bible college, state university, and the unaccredited metaphysical university were channels of inquiry pursued because they offered sustained structured engagement with the author's special-interest material — not because the author considered institutional credentialing constitutive of structural-veracity.
 Engagement with each channel was sovereign throughout.

 **Note on Zenodo upload dates contra original creation dates.** Zenodo URLs throughout this document anchor previously-existing works to public DOI-timestamped archive records.
-The Zenodo upload date is *not* the same as the original creation date for any work listed below.
+The Zenodo upload date is *not* the same as the original creation date for any work listed in this section.
 Original creation dates are stated in each entry as "(April 2013)," "(January 19, 2019)," etc., and reflect the date the work was written.
 These original dates are verifiable through institutional records (Murray State University, University of Metaphysical Sciences), the author's own private archives (email, file metadata, draft histories), and in some cases through additional multi-source convergence (such as the January 11, 2024 Adam essay's email-and-OpenAI cross-corroboration).
 The Zenodo URLs serve as DOI-anchored archive points for previously-authored works, providing public-record permanence for material whose original-authorship-date is established through other means.
 The recent Zenodo upload of older work is standard archival practice and does not affect the original-authorship-date claims.

 ### Undergraduate Phase (2010–2016)